daytonaio-experiments/starter-mern-saas/mern-starter-writeup-v2.md

 ## Setting Up the Development Environment

-#### **Prerequisites**
 Before we dive into setting up your MERN stack environment, let's make sure you have the necessary tools and a basic understanding to follow along smoothly.
 Here are the prerequisites you'll need:

+#### **Prerequisites**
 - Basic understanding of JavaScript
 - IDE (Integrated Development Environment) such as Visual Studio Code (VSC)
 - Docker installed for managing the Daytona workspace

-#### **Cloning the MERN Repository**
+#### **Getting Started with the MERN App**

 We’ve prepared a comprehensive example repository to facilitate your initiation into the MERN stack.
 <br/>We're using the Creator Relationship Management (CRM) App, a full-stack web application designed for influencers, podcasters, and creators.
-It efficiently manages and showcases client relationships with features like client data management, responsive design, search and filter capabilities, interaction tracking, and project management.
+It efficiently manages and showcases client relationships with features like client data management, responsive design, search capabilities, interaction tracking, and project management.

 App utilizes MongoDB for data management, Node.js and Express.js for the server-side framework, and React.js with Tailwind CSS for a dynamic user interface.